learn-co-curriculum/array-methods-lab/README.md

 end
 ```

-Run your test suite again and you should be passing the first one.
+Run your test suite again, and you should be passing the first one.

 ### `#using_sort`

 This method takes in an argument of an array and should return the array, sorted in ascending order.
-Use the `#sort` method on that array to get this test passing.
+Use the `#sort` method on the array to get this test passing.

 ### `#using_reverse`

 This method takes in an argument of an array and should return the array with the contents in reverse order.
-Use the `#reverse` method on the array to the this test passing.
+Use the `#reverse` method on the array to get this test passing.

 ### `#using_first`

 This method takes in an argument of an array and should return the first element of that array.
 Try to get this test passing without using the `[]` method.
-Use the the `#first` method instead.
+Use the `#first` method instead.

 ### `#using_last`

 This method takes in an argument of an array and should return the last element of that array.
 Try to get this test passing without using the `[]` method.
-Use the the `#last` method instead.
+Use the `#last` method instead.

 ### `#using_size`